Therapy for Parents

 Being a parent is the hardest yet the best, most amazingly rewarding job we will ever have in our lifetime.
-Add being a special needs parent or a parent with a child who is impulsive, moody, angry or struggling in daily life can be even more difficult and taxing on you and your family.
-I know from both my professional and personal experiences as a special needs mom that getting through some really tough moments is possible in what seems like the hardest challenges we can face.
+Add being a neurodivergent parent or a parent with a child who is impulsive, moody, angry or struggling in daily life can be even more difficult and taxing on you and your family.

-Although it may seem like an impossible, uphill battle at times, you can move forward, your child can be successful, you can restore peace and balance to your family, and I am here to help.
-I believe all children can be successful and reach their true potential.
-I am glad you are here and taking a step to find guidance.
-I provide a safe, collaborative, and supportive place where we can focus on how to move forward together.
+Although it may seem like an impossible, uphill battle at times, you can move forward, your child can be successful, you can restore peace and balance to your family, and we are here to help.
+We believe all children can be successful and reach their true potential.
+We are glad you are here and taking a step to find guidance.
+We provide a safe, collaborative, and supportive place where we can focus on how to move forward together.